 Althea Middleton-Detzner is the Director of the Peacebuilding Engineers Program at PeaceTech Lab.
-PeaceTech Lab works for individuals and communities affected by conflict, using technology, media, and data to accelerate local peacebuilding efforts.
+PeaceTech Lab works to reduce violent conflict, using technology, media, and data to accelerate and scale peacebuilding efforts.
 Headquartered at the U.S. Institute of Peace (USIP), the Lab carries out its mission in close collaboration with public and private sector partners.

 In her role at PeaceTech Lab, Althea manages university and corporate partnerships and builds bridges for young engineers to work in the peacebuilding field.